Esports: Spectator mode

 In addition to allowing players to participate in a given game, many game developers have added dedicated observing features for the benefit of spectators.
 This can range from simply allowing players to watch the game unfold from the competing player's point of view, to a highly modified interface that gives spectators access to information even the players may not have.
 The state of the game viewed through this mode may tend to be delayed by a certain amount of time in order to prevent either teams in a game from gaining a competitive advantage.
-Games with these features include Counter-Strike: Global Offensive, Call of Duty, StarCraft II, Dota 2, and Counter-Strike.
+Games with these features include those in the Counter-Strike series, Call of Duty, StarCraft II, and Dota 2..
 League of Legends includes spectator features, which are restricted to custom game modes.

 In response to the release of virtual reality headsets in 2016, some games, such as Dota 2, were updated to include virtual reality spectating support.